pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 ![Team overview](./assets/1.team-overview.png)

-Choose the `GitHub` button - this will take you to a GitHub authentication view.
+Choose the `GitHub` button to take you to a GitHub authentication view.

 ![Create new site](./assets/2.create-new-site.png)